The Age of Adz: Musical style

 The Age of Adz marked a radical departure in musical style from that of Stevens' previous album Illinois.
 Robin Hilton summarised the changes as Stevens "[replacing] delicately plucked banjo lines, wispy vocals and sentimental melodies with glitchy soundscapes, hip-hop beats and heavily filtered vocals."
 Amongst his other work, the 2001 electronic album Enjoy Your Rabbit was regarded as being the most close in style to this album.
 Nevertheless, critics highlighted the first track "Futile Devices" as being stylistically consistent with his earlier acoustic work.

+Described by critics as an electronica, electropop, synthpop art pop electro-folk, and electro-acoustic, album, it also features elements of art rock indie pop, and glitchy production.
 Sufjan Stevens himself has said that the album's tracks "are pop songs, but they’re based on sound experimentation and noise".
 He contrasted the way in which the album was made for listeners who understood his interest in "electronic music and noise and in sound sculpting and minimalism", and with Illinois which he described as a "populist record".